Skip to main content

 Buy and sell investments yourself

 The advantage of investing yourself is that you're in control of all the decisions.
 It can also be cheaper than paying someone to invest your money.
-The risk is that you may overrate your expertise and may not diversify.
+The risk is that you may overrate your expertise and may not understand the risks, fees, tax implications and timeframe of what you’re investing in.

 If you invest directly, it's important to plan and put in the time to research your investments.
 You should also keep track of how they're performing.